askmeegs/build-a-platform-with-krm/3-app-dev/partF-cd.md

  2. View the new frontend banner running in production.

 ```
+kubectx cymbal-prod
-kubectx cymbal-staging; kubectl get svc frontend -n frontend
+kubectl get svc frontend -n frontend
 ```

 🎉 **Congrats**!
 You just developed a new CymbalBank feature, tested it in a live Kubernetes environment, and deployed it into production.
-All without editing a single YAML file.
+All without writing a single new YAML file.

 ## Learn More